- Statistics are used to help doctors understand who is at risk for cancer.

 - Several types of statistics are used to determine cancer risk for large groups of people: incidence, prevalence, and mortality.

-- Understanding your risk of cancer can help you receive appropriate screening tests and make lifestyle choices to reduce cancer risk.
+- Understanding your risk of cancer can help you receive appropriate screening tests and make lifestyle choices to lower your cancer risk.

 Many people may want to know their individual risk of being diagnosed with cancer.
 Statistics are used to determine the risk of cancer for groups of people and are often helpful to estimate your risk of cancer based on individual aspects that are similar to the groups at risk.
 However, statistics cannot tell you if you will develop cancer.
 Read below to learn more about the types of statistics used to estimate cancer risk.